An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Discussion

 The largest minimum bound on error, $\bar{e}$, was found in the Blood Vessel case study although the Segmentation and Fissure case studies produced the lowest pairwise F$_1$ scores (in fact the agreement between the two annotators in the Blood Vessel case study is relatively high).
 This uncovers two peculiarities with Smyth's calculation (see Equation \eqref{eq:smyth}) when used with only two, and an odd number of, annotators: the maximum of $\bar{e}$ is reached when the maximum disagreement amongst the annotators takes place.
 On either side of this maximum $\bar{e}$ decreases symmetrically.
 First, when only two annotators are present, $N=2$, any disagreement results in the maximum of the function since $[N-\max\{A(x,y), N-A(x,y)\}]/N \in \{0, 0.5\}$.
-Secondly, when an odd number of annotators are present this term can not reach the theoretical maximum of $0.5$, and therefore all disagreements contribute less than in the case of two annotators.
+Secondly, when an odd number of annotators are present this term can not reach the theoretical maximum of \num{0.5}, and therefore all disagreements contribute less than in the case of two annotators.
 Thus although the F$_1$ score attests to greater agreement in the Blood Vessel case study, it receives a higher minimum bound on the error.

-As has been shown in the Segmentation case study.
-The evaluation framework adopted in the segmentation domain, through accounting for variances observed in the annotations, yields an overly optimistic algorithm performance when compared to the traditional precision-recall evaluation framework.
-Moreover, the Berkeley framework produces an unique ranking that is not observed using any of the individual annotations or combinations therefore.
+Finally, as has been shown in the Segmentation case study, the evaluation framework adopted in this domain, through accounting for variances observed in the annotations, yields a very optimistic estimate of algorithm performance when compared to the traditional precision-recall evaluation framework.